Google Analytics 4 – GA4

 Why is Google changing to Google Analytics 4?

 In marketing, relevance is everything.
 The way we use the online world, the way we buy, and the way we market, have completely changed since UA was launched.
-Google Analytics needed to update in order to maintain its position as a leading marketing tool.
+Google Analytics needed to update to maintain its position as a leading marketing tool.

 When will Universal Analytics be deprecated?